Nemleck/math_char_replacer/README.md

-# Programm Presentation
+# program Presentation

-This programm can replace what you write (ex: sqrt) with the actual character (for this example, √)
+This program can replace what you write (ex: sqrt) with the actual character (for this example, √), or something else.

 # Keys Configuration

 You can use the presets, but also make your events.

-`keys.json`
+`part of keys.json`
 ```json
 {
     "input": "sqrt",